FAIRmat-NFDI/AreaC-DOC-H5MD-for-NOMAD/docs/file_structure/particles.md

 ## Standardized H5MD elements for particles group

 `position`
-:   An element that describes the particle positions as coordinate vectors of
-    `Float` or `Integer` type.
+:   **(required for parsing other particle attributes)** An element that describes the particle positions as coordinate vectors of `Float` or `Integer` type.

 <!-- If the component $k$ of `box/boundary` (see [below](#simulation-box)) is set
 to `none`, the data indicate for each particle the component $k$ of its absolute position in space.
 If the component $k$ of `box/boundary` is set to `periodic`, the data indicate for each particle the component $k$ of the absolute position in space of an *arbitrary* periodic image of that particle. -->

+`velocity`
+:   An element that contains the velocities for each particle as a vector of
+    `Float` or `Integer` type.

+`force`
+:   An element that contains the total forces (i.e., the accelerations
+    multiplied by the particle mass) for each particle as a vector of `Float` or `Integer` type.

+`mass`
+:   An element that holds the mass for each particle as a scalar of `Float`
+    type.

 `image`
 :   <a id="image_anchor"></a>**(currently unused in H5MD-NOMAD)** An element that represents periodic images of the box as coordinate vectors